Club Officers 2025:

 March 2026

-Allen Pqwlowski KB7KZ
+Allen Pawlowski KB7KZ

 I was first licensed as WD9GXD in Chicago in 1977.
 After moving to Tucson, AZ in 1979 and upgrading to Advanced Class I changed my call to KB7KZ.
 I upgraded to Extra Class in 1982.